 The features that are examined can be placed in two categories: (1) the physical features of the documents and (2) the content and information they contain.
 The physical features can be with regard to the type of paper used, the typography and formatting or layout of information.
 Oftentimes, fraudulent documents have been uncovered simply on the basis of irregularities found in the size and feel of the paper.
-For example, 8.5 x 11 paper is not typically used in Europe
+For example, $8.5 \times 11$ paper is not typically used in Europe (or in most countries outside North America, for that matter).
+When credentials from this region have been presented in this format, and other such irregularities are found, evaluators follow up by contacting the educational or nursing authorities for verification.
+Other examples of physical aberrations include the following:

-1 Neff, D. F. & Harman, J. (2013).
+Neff, D. F., & Harman, J. (2013).
 Foreign-Educated Nurses: Effects on Nurse, Quality of Care, and Patient-Safety-Indicator Outcomes.
 Journal of Nursing Regulation 4 (10): 19-24.